 Local Machine Shops

-If your mechanic is doing work on your clutch, he or she should be able to resurface your flywheel at the same time.
+If your mechanic is doing work on your car’s clutch, they should be able to resurface your flywheel at the same time.
 Some mechanics may work on the flywheel alone if you bring it to the shop.
 A reputable mechanic is also the best place to ask if your flywheel can be resurfaced or if it needs to be replaced.
 Mechanics may charge a little more to do the work, but you’ll be paying for their automotive expertise.
 You can find a local mechanic by searching “mechanic near me” on Google, or by using the Napa AutoCare store finder, which offers a certified network of local, independent mechanics, collision centers, and truck centers.

 Flywheel resurfacing costs vary depending on the average prices in your area, whether you’ve already removed the flywheel from your car or need to have it removed, and whether you go to a mechanic, store, or machine shop.
 The service should usually cost around $50 or less.